nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. **GUI Tests** - These are _System Tests_ that test the entire App by simulating user actions on the GUI.
    These are in the `guitests` package.

 2. **Non-GUI Tests** - These are tests not involving the GUI.
-They include,
-    1. _Unit tests_ targeting the lowest level methods/classes.
+They are _unit tests_ targeting the lowest level methods/classes.
-       e.g. `seedu.address.commons.UrlUtilTest`
-    2. _Integration tests_ that are checking the integration of multiple code units (those code units are assumed to be working). e.g. `seedu.address.storage.StorageManagerTest`
-    3. Hybrids of unit and integration tests.
-These test are checking multiple code units as well as how the are connected together. e.g. `seedu.address.logic.LogicManagerTest`
+   * e.g. `seedu.todo.commons.DateUtilTest` and `seedu.todo.models.CalendarItemTests`

 **Headless GUI Testing** :
 Thanks to the [TestFX](https://github.com/TestFX/TestFX) library we use,